 What Have We Accomplished?

-- Released the studentGPS® Dashboards to production
+- Released the studentGPS® Dashboards (no longer supported -- 2020) to production

 - Completed the SSIS contracts; these products (from Skyward and TCC) are now available in the marketplace with expanded functionality but without the guaranteed prices that were available during the contract period.